prokudin/JAMDiFF_library/README.md

 ## Instructions

-Run the following notebook, all instructions are ptovided within the notebook: https://colab.research.google.com/github/prokudin/JAMDiFF_library/blob/main/JAMDiFF_Library.ipynb
+Run the following notebook, the notebook will help you produce tables and plots with our functions: https://colab.research.google.com/github/prokudin/JAMDiFF_library/blob/main/JAMDiFF_Library.ipynb

+## Questions

+If you have questions and/or comments, please, send them to Alexei Prokudin <prokudin@jlab.org>